rixiobarrios/mern-auth-tutorial/README.md

 ### Create Routes for the User Resource

 1. Create a new file in the `controllers` directory called `users.js`.
-1. Require express, the user model and create a router and export it:
+1. Require express, the user model, and create a router and export it:

 ```js
 const express = require('express');